AliceHincu/Theory-Concepts/Relational Model.md

 ![](https://cdn.guru99.com/images/1/091318_0803_RelationalD1.png)

 ## Relational Integrity Constraints
 **Information Integrity** is the trustworthiness and dependability of information.
 More specifically, it is the accuracy, consistency and reliability of the information content, processes and systems.
-Information integrity is also a prerequisite, because you need it for many other management decisions.
 If certain information cannot be trusted and has a low level of integrity, than a business has a low chance of success.
 You need information integrity to have a successful business.

-**Relational Integrity constraints** in DBMS are referred to conditions which must be present for a valid relation.
-These Relational constraints in DBMS are derived from the rules in the mini-world that the database represents.
+**Relational Integrity constraints** are conditions specified on the database schema, restricting the data that can be stored in the database.
+These constraints are checked when the data is changed; operations that violate the constraints are not allowed (e.g., introducing a student with a CNP identical to a different student's CNP, entering data of the wrong type in a column, etc.) These Relational constraints in DBMS are derived from the rules in the mini-world that the database represents.
 They are **sets of rules that can help maintain the quality of information that is put up**.

 Integrity constraints are mostly used when trying to promote accuracy and consistency of data that is found in a relational database.
 This is very important to companies because information can be considered as an asset to certain organizations and it must be protected.

 There are many types of Integrity Constraints in DBMS.
 Constraints on the Relational database management system is mostly divided into three main categories are:
 1. Domain Constraints